picosh/docs/posts/pricing.md

 > 206 E Huron St STE 103\
 > Ann Arbor MI 48104

-Message us when you have sent it and we will grant you temporary access to `pico+`.
+Message us when payment is in transit and we will grant you temporary access to `pico+` that will be converted to a full year.

 # Need higher limits?